danzllab/samplestabilization/README.md

 ```

 ## Features
-- Multiple Camera Support: Compatible with various camera models and can be easily extended.
+- Multiple Camera Support: Readily compatible with IDs and Andor camera models, can be easily extended.
 - Stage Control: Fine and coarse control of motorized stages with precision settings.
 - Real-time Data Processing: Live data visualization and error handling for real-time performance monitoring.
 - Extensive Configuration: Easy to configure system parameters through a GUI interface or configuration files.